 - Motorcycle turn signals don’t turn off automatically after a turn like the ones in your car or truck!
 The motorcyclist may have forgotten to turn off their turn signal, so don’t assume they are getting ready to make a turn.

 - With warmer weather approaching, more and more bikers are going to be on the road.
 Remember that the bike you see on the road in front of you or at the intersection isn’t a bike, it is a person!
 Keep an eye out for bikes, share the road and enjoy the beautiful spring and summer weather that is headed our way.

-The Law Offices of Michael A. DeMayo, L.L.P. supports motorcycle enthusiasts and we want everyone to be safe.
+The DeMayo Law Offices, L.L.P. supports motorcycle enthusiasts and we want everyone to be safe.
 If you have any questions about motorcycle cases or personal injury law, our legal professionals and attorneys are here to help.
 Please call 877-333-1000 for a free case evaluation.